 When we are talking metal, if it is not cast aluminium, then in the UK it will probably be constructed from either steel or iron.
-Whilst all metals, the properties of each is very different.
+Whilst all metals, the properties of each are very different.

 Much like cast aluminium, it is easy to maintain and clean.
-It is less prone to cracking and scratching than iron, however, it is important you purchase pieces that have a protective coating applied to help prevent them rusting.
+It is less prone to cracking and scratching than iron, however, it is important you purchase pieces that have a protective coating applied to help prevent them from rusting.

 As for the cons of steel, it is a very heavy material so it can damage timber decking for example.
-Rust is also a constant issue with regular steel, so you need to make sure you purchase sets that have a protective or powder coated finish.
+Rust is also a constant issue with regular steel, so you need to make sure you purchase sets that have a protective or powder-coated finish.